ami-team/AMITwigJS/README.md

 License
 =======

 Copyright or © or Copr.
-The AMI Team (2015)
+CNRS / IN2P3 / AMI Team (2017)

 ami@lpsc.in2p3.fr